Whole Exome Sequencing

-High resolution large copy number variation analysis with CentoLCV, CentoArrayCyto® 750K, or HD
+High resolution analysis of structural variants (SVs)/large CNVs with CentoLCV, CentoArrayCyto® 750K or HD

-We provide different options and packages to tailor the CentoXome® analysis to your patient’s needs, which improves even more the clinical utility of CentoXome® for the patients we test in our laboratory.
+We provide different options and additional services to tailor the CentoXome® analysis to your patient’s needs, which improves even more the clinical utility of CentoXome® for the patients we test in our laboratory.

 The test results from CentoXome® may also lead to more rapid diagnoses, improved prevention of symptomatic illness, more targeted treatments or even end the need for some costly or invasive procedures.

 For example, CENTOGENE showed in a peer-reviewed publication that WES, specifically CentoXome®, can find timely diagnostic answers for more than half of patients with rare and undiagnosed conditions1.
 The results demonstrated also that WES is a low-cost and efficient first-tier genetic analysis in patients with non-specific and/or heterogeneous phenotypes, emphasizing the clinical benefit of WES in light of facilitation of personal medical care.

 High-quality reporting is an essential element for building a partnership of trust.
 Our philosophy is more than just producing technical data.
 The extensive interpretation of clinical and testing data delivered with our comprehensive medical reports includes differential diagnostic approaches as well as a detailed interpretation of key findings.